With the 2021 NFL draft in the books, the focus now turns to the upcoming season and, for those lucky teams, a shot at Super Bowl LVI.

 - NFC South odds: Tampa Bay Buccaneers (-170), New Orleans Saints (+270), Atlanta Falcons (+700) and Carolina Panthers (+1,200) at FanDuel

 - Season outlook: After a rough year that included a 2-9 skid to end the 2020 season, Carolina earned praise for its 2021 draft class.
 However, it could take a while for head coach Matt Rhule to turn that talent on paper into wins on the field.
 Thus, Carolina is the longest shot to win an NFC South title this year.

-- 2020 recap: 11-5 (1st in AFC South), lost to Baltimore Ravens in Wild Card round of playoffs
+- 2020 recap: 11-5 (first in AFC South), lost to Baltimore Ravens in wild card round of playoffs

 - Odds to win Super Bowl: +4,000 (BetMGM and WynnBET)